 For a while, this kind of online community building worked well.
 We got nearly 150 user suggestions in a year, which averaged at about 3 per week.
 We even saw some instances of customers answering the questions of other customers.
 Result!

 However, after a few years people stopped contributing.
-We talked to other people who ran software companies and they reported that around the same time the usage of their product forums really dropped off.
+We talked to other people who ran software companies.
+They reported that around the same time the usage of their product forums really dropped off.

 We eventually closed our Get Satisfaction board and looked around for something better.